mihagrabner/GlobalModelingFramework/README.md

 <img src="images/framework.PNG" alt="framework.png" width="600">

-We propose a framework for forecasting large groups of electricity load time series.
+We propose a framework for forecasting large groups of electricity load time series using global modeling approach and deep learning.

 ### Abstract
 With the increasing numbers of smart meter installations,